adityanav123/kalkulator/README.md

 ## Features

-- Evaluate mathematical expressions with support for basic arithmetic operations and factorials.
+- Evaluate mathematical expressions with support for basic arithmatic operations, factorial, logical operations
 - Convert expressions to postfix notation.
 - Extendable for future operations and functionalities.